ziplab/QTool/doc/classification.md

    # dataset
    mkdir -p /data/cifar
    mkdir -p /data/imagenet
-   # download imagnet and move the train and evaluation data in in /data/imagenet/{train,val}, respectively.
+   # download imagnet and move the train and evaluation data in /data/imagenet/{train,val}, respectively.
    # cifar dataset can be downloaded on the fly
    ```